relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 ##Actions for Both quant_prob and quant_filt##
 * Update QuantProb to properly scale buckets to cope with outliers
 * Utility to split input files into separate sets.
+* Update diabeates test to reserve some data for train, some for test and to call those two.

 * Modify Quant_prob run as server handler.
   * Method will use main as data set name unless &dset is specified.